– (2018) Snowflake was presented in professional readings, for three nights.

 – (2016) Steven, with the help of many experienced and talented actors and recording experts, just fully recorded his new Xmas/Hanukkah family musical, Oy!
 Humbug!, adapted from five of his short stories.
 A “radio musical”, or a “musical for the ear”.
 It is available NOW, along with many other works of Steven’s.
 Take a look!
 He is the author of the piece, and serves as co-producer, director, performer, musical director, orchestrator and arranger as well.
 The fully recorded (audio) work resembles a radio style “musical for the ear”, and it features Steven, as well as Kurt Andrew Hansen (Broadway, Mama Mia, Miss Saigon, more), who is also co-producing.
 Other performers in the original musical include professionals with long resumes such as Gary Lamb, Donna Pieroni and Kelly Meyersfield.

 – (2014) Steve released a MASSIVE educational site for producers, directors, and other Musical Theater talent.
 It discusses in great detail over 100 musicals – how to get the most out of them today, and provides a special search function to help you locate the best musical for your needs.
 It’s called The Right Musical.
 (No longer available as of 2017.)

 – (2012) Steven’s musical version of A TALE OF TWO CITIES completed a run at the Charing Cross Theatre in London, on May 12, 2012.
 With lyrics by Steven, music by multi-platinum award winning composer David Pomeranz, and a book by Steven and David Soames (author of the West End hit Time, and the upcoming Blockbuster), the production was directed and produced by Paul Nicholas, the original Jesus in Jesus Christ, Superstar, and the original Mephistopheles in Cats, both on the West End.
-Featuring a terrific cast, playing to standing ovations and some very fine reviews:
+Featuring a terrific cast, playing to standing ovations and some very fine reviews, including this one from the current head of Dickens’ family:

 April 19, 2012